 Set-Service

-Change the start mode/properties of a service.
+Change the start mode/properties/status of a service.

 Syntax

-Set-Service [-name] string[] [ -displayName string]
+Set-Service [-name] string[] [ -displayName string ]

-[-description string] [-startupType {Automatic | Manual | Disabled}]
+[-description string] [-startupType { Automatic | Manual | Disabled }]

 [-whatIf] [-confirm] [CommonParameters]